 In Soma, you end up quickly figuring out that in order to progress further and into certain areas, you’ll need to make choices that affect the very lives (or consciousness) of the robots.

-The gameplay and storytelling in Soma are psychologically thrilling as well disconcerting.
+The gameplay and storytelling in Soma are psychologically thrilling as well as disconcerting.
 And the visuals - complete with leaking pipes, flickering lights, organic machinery, and oozing black sludge - are genuinely interesting.

 5. Amnesia: The Dark Descent by Frictional Games